 The campus bookstore is operated as a convenience to students and instructors in securing books when needed.
-Secondhand books, in good condition, are purchased from students at a fair price provided such books will be used again as textbooks.

 This exchange of textbooks reduces the total cost of books for each student.

 Books will be purchased from students at the end of each semester during final examinations.